- Some stress is okay if it motivates you to get things done.

 Exercise is a great way to lower your stress.
 While exercising, you can focus on what you’re doing with your body, which helps free your mind from other worries.
 Vigorous exercise also triggers the release of chemicals in your body called endorphins, which make you feel happier and more relaxed.
 You don’t have to be a super-athlete to exercise.
 Even something as basic as walking for half an hour can help you relax and improve your mood.
 Or, you can sign up for a class at your local YWCA or YMCA, such as dancing, volleyball, or swimming.

 Take a Break.
 Sometimes your tired brain is just craving a little time off from your busy day.
 Stop what you’re doing, and find a quiet spot where you can put your feet up.
 Drink some tea (without caffeine), or take a bath.
 Read a book or magazine, or even watch TV.
-These things sounds so basic, you might think, “why bother?”, but when your feet are up, your stress level drops.
+These things sound so basic, you might think, “why bother?”, but when your body is relaxed, your stress level drops.

 Massage can work wonders on a stressed-out body.
 A gentle massage can untie knotted muscles, and make you feel relaxed all over.
 A professional massage can be expensive, but even a simple foot-rub or shoulder-rub from a good friend can take the edge off your stress – you can check out local massage schools to see if they offer discounted services.